triton-inference-server/model_analyzer/docs/config.md

 ```

 In the global mode, the constraint specified will be enforced on every model.
-If you have different constraints for each model, you can use the per model version:
+To have different constraints for each model, version below can be used:

 ```yaml
 model_repository: /path/to/model-repository